-Freelance writing is one of the better self-employed occupations you can have, partly because you now have the ability to chart your own course for success, instead of having someone else (as in a job) do it for you.
+Freelance writing is one of the better self-employed occupations you can have when you’re choosing to be freelance vs self-employed, partly because you now have the ability to chart your own course for success, instead of having someone else (as in a job) do it for you.
 With that freedom also comes responsibility, especially for managing your time and space.
 What you do and how you do it become critically important.
 Here are some strategies you can use for your own success:

 1. Organization.
 This is one place where even established professionals fall short.
 It’s critical to keep your working space organized.
 As a freelance writer you’re almost certainly going to be dealing with a lot of paper, so it’s important to keep it categorized.